 Here are some tips for finding your niche:

-1. Think about who your happiest clients are ; these are the people that understand the value of your service, have worked with you the longest, and are eager to share their positive experience.
+Think about who your happiest clients are.
+These are the people who understand the value of your service, have worked with you the longest, and are eager to share their positive experiences.
 Are they busy women looking to lose weight?
 Or are they seniors looking to gain more strength and mobility?
-Which client have you been able to bring the best results?
+Which client has brought you the best results?

-2. Make sure your niche is the right size .
-So when thinking about your happiest clients (and not-so-happy clients), you may have a few segments come to mind.
-The important next step is making sure that those segments are the right size.
-For example, targeting “people that want to get in shape” might be a bit too broad.
-Whereas, “people with rotator cuff injuries” might be a little too narrow.
+Make sure your niche is the right size.
+Your segments come to mind when thinking about your happiest clients (and not-so-happy clients).
+The important next step is ensuring those segments are the right size.
+For example, targeting “people who want to get in shape” might be too broad, while targeting “people with rotator cuff injuries” might be too narrow.

 You’ve got to find the sweet spot, where the market is large enough to meet your revenue goals, but not so big that you aren’t able to tailor your marketing efforts accordingly.

-3. Pick a niche that matches your passion and your skills.
-Lastly, an incredibly important part of niching down is making sure you are qualified to work within your niche and that you actually enjoy doing so.
+- Pick a niche that matches your passion and your skills.
+Lastly, an essential part of niching down is ensuring you are qualified to work within your niche and enjoy doing so.
 This part is especially vital because it determines how you will excel in your business and build your reputation.
 The passion for what you do will come in handy when things get tough, and your expertise/experience in a certain area makes you more qualified than others to serve your particular niche.

 Find content ideas